 2020 LTI plan: In 2020, a new 2020 LTI plan was granted to the Executive Board, senior executives and executives.
 With the resolution of the Annual Shareholders' Meeting of Continental AG on July 14, 2020, the new system of remuneration for members of the Executive Board was approved.
-The term of the 2020 LTI plan, which was resolved on March 17, 2020, by the Supervisory Board for the members of the Executive Board and three years for senior executives and executives, begins retroactively as at January 1, 2020, and is four years for the Executive Board and three years for senior executives and executives.
+The term of the 2020 LTI plan, which was resolved on March 17, 2020, by the Supervisory Board for the members of the Executive Board, and on March 2, 2020, by the Executive Board for senior executives and executives, begins retroactively as at January 1, 2020, and is four years for the Executive Board and three years for senior executives and executives.